These easy frosted brownies are topped with a melt-in-your-mouth chocolate fudge layer and brightened with chocolate rainbow sprinkles.

 - Very lightly grease the parchment paper with coconut oil.

-- Make the 2 flax eggs by mixing 5 tbsp of water with 2 tbsp of ground flax seeds and set aside for at least 10 minutes.
+- Make the 2 flax eggs by mixing 5 tablespoon of water with 2 tablespoon of ground flax seeds and set aside for at least 10 minutes.

 - Add both the unsweetened chocolate and butter to a microwave-safe mixing bowl or a larger pyrex measuring cup and microwave for 30 seconds.
 Microwave for an additional 15 seconds if need be.